-Here's a little repostage, a regift, if you will, of something I said two years ago.
+Here's a little repostage, a regift, if you will, of my annual holiday wish.
 It still holds true....for me:

 Christmas means a lot of different hings to a lot of different people.